-While the Agency is an independent body, it should contribute to the implementation of Energy Union strategy and many of the activities that the Agency is planning to perform over the next three years are instrumental to achieve the above objectives.
+While the Agency is an independent body, it should contribute to the implementation of the Energy Union strategy, in particular to "a Union that Protects, Empowers and Defends".
+In fact, many of the activities that the Agency is planning to perform over the next three years are instrumental to achieve the above objectives.